JPMorgan launches damage control after Dimon’s China prank

+Dimon has a history of provocative comments that he has been forced to retract from.

-(Bloomberg) – JPMorgan Chase & Co.
-CEO Jamie Dimon knew as soon as the words came out of his mouth that the China joke could get him in trouble.
+JPMorgan Chase & Co.
+Chief Executive Officer Jamie Dimon knew as soon as the words came out of his mouth that the joke about China could get him in trouble.

-“I was just in Hong Kong, I made a joke that the Communist Party is celebrating its centenary.
-So does JPMorgan.
-And I bet we will last longer, ”he said Tuesday at an event in Boston.
+“I was just in Hong Kong, I made a joke that the Communist Party is celebrating its centennial.
+So is JPMorgan.
+And I bet we will last longer,” he said Tuesday at an event in Boston.
 Then he added: “I can’t say that in China.
 Anyway, they are probably listening. “

-Dimon, who is no stranger to cheekiness, knew the bank would have to figure out a hasty retraction.
-Soon, members of the company’s government relations team and the China offices met to discuss the comments and decide whether to acknowledge them or let them pass.
+Dimon knew the bank would have to figure out a hasty retraction.
+Soon, members of the company’s government relations team and the China met to discuss the comments and decide whether to acknowledge them or to pass them up.
 About 18 hours later, when it became clear that the comments had attracted worldwide attention, Dimon issued a public condemnation.

 “Hundreds of people, companies and organizations have apologized for hurting the feelings of the Chinese Communist Party,” said Isaac Stone Fish, founder of Strategy Risks, which specializes in corporate relations with China.
 The way Dimon said he regrets his comment “is a smarter way to go.”

-Dimon’s remarks, made during a visit to the Boston College Chief Executives Club, come after a series of national and international trips in which the JPMorgan CEO continues to tout the United States’ economic boom, which has also brought him to the fore. front of Wall Street’s push to return to the offices.
-But her recent travels have been somewhat problematic: The quarantine exemption she obtained for her visit to Hong Kong, a waiver that was also granted to actress Nicole Kidman, drew much local criticism.
+Dimon’s remarks, made during a visit to the Boston College Chief Executives Club, come after a series of national and international trips in which the JPMorgan CEO continues to tout the United States’ economic boom, which has also put him on the spot. front of Wall Street’s push to return to the offices.
+But his recent travels have been somewhat troublesome: the exemption from quarantine she obtained for her visit to Hong Kong, a waiver that was also granted to actress Nicole Kidman, drew much local criticism.

-Now you have to downplay your comments from Boston, and it’s not the first time.
+Now you have to downplay your Boston comments, and it’s not the first time.
 Dimon has a history of provocative comments that he has been forced to retract from.
 In 2018, he vowed at a philanthropic event that he could beat Donald Trump in an election because he was smarter than the president, only to issue a statement hours later saying he shouldn’t have said so.

 Dimon’s boast and apology reminded another Wall Street CEO, whose firm is a large JPMorgan shareholder, Lloyd Blankfei’s joke years ago that Goldman Sachs Group Inc. was doing “God’s work.”
 Attempts by bank bosses to be resourceful take on a life of their own, said the executive, who requested anonymity so as not to link his name to a mess.
 Dimon is likely to overcome the consequences as well, as is Blankfein, but the distraction will not be welcome, the executive said.